 \section{Conclusion}

 We have obtained the general form of Euler-Lagrange evolutionary equations in $(2+1)$ dimensions containing only second order partial derivatives of the unknown.
 Their Lagrangians have also been constructed.
-We have converted these equations into two-component evolutionary form and obtained Lagrangians for these systems.
+We have converted these equations into two-component evolutionary form and obtained Lagrangians for the two-component systems.
 The Lagrangians are degenerate because the momenta cannot be inverted for the velocities.
 Applying to these degenerate Lagrangians the Dirac's theory of constraints, we have obtained a symplectic operator and its inverse, the Hamiltonian operator $J_0$ for each such system together with the Hamiltonian density $H_1$.
 Thus, all these systems have been presented in a Hamiltonian form.

 We have explicitly demonstrated how the presentation of a symmetry condition in the skew-factorized form supply Lax pairs and recursion relations without the previous knowledge of Lax pairs.
-In particular, we have shown how the symmetry condition for one-parameter cubic equations can be converted to a skew-factorized form and obtained Lax pairs and recursion relations for these equations.
+In particular, we have shown how the symmetry condition for three-parameter cubic equations can be converted to a skew-factorized form and obtained Lax pair and recursion relations for such an equation.
 This procedure may serve as a hint for a future general method for skew-factorization of the symmetry condition.

-We have derived a recursion operator in a $2\times 2$ matrix form for each of the six above-mentioned two-component systems.
-Composing the recursion operator $R$ with the Hamiltonian operator $J_0$ we have obtained the second Hamiltonian operator $J_1=RJ_0$.
-We have found the Hamiltonian density $H_0$ corresponding to $J_1$ for each system, thus ending up with six new bi-Hamiltonian cubic systems in $(2+1)$ dimensions.
+We have derived recursion operators in a $2\times 2$ matrix form for the three-parameter two-component cubic systems.
+Composing the recursion operators $R$ with the Hamiltonian operator $J_0$ we have obtained second Hamiltonian operators $J_1=RJ_0$ for all such systems.
+We have found the Hamiltonian density $H_0$ corresponding to $J_1$, thus ending up with three new bi-Hamiltonian three-parameter cubic systems in $(2+1)$ dimensions.